SomethingPinkGmbH/.github/profile/README.md

 ### Community

-You can find us on [YouTube](https://www.youtube.com/@somethingpink) as well as on [Steam](https://store.steampowered.com/developer/somethingpink).
-If you prefer to engage with us on GitHub directly, you can participate in [discussions](https://github.com/orgs/somethingpinkgmbh/discussions) or open an issue in the relevant repository.
+You can engage with us on [Steam](https://store.steampowered.com/developer/somethingpink) as well as directly on GitHub by participating in [discussions](https://github.com/orgs/somethingpinkgmbh/discussions) or opening an issue in the relevant repository.